Salma-Hossam/NewBlogging/README.md

 *Privillages

-1- Unauthenticated user:
+- Unauthenticated user:
-*In home, can find all articles
+1*In home, can find all articles
-*can navigate between articles, and choose an article to read it and read the comment *choose a category to display articles belonging to it *use search: search works with article headers, article texts and author names.
+2*can navigate between articles, and choose an article to read it and read the comment 3*choose a category to display articles belonging to it 4*use search: search works with article headers, article texts and author names.

-2- authenticated normal user:
+- authenticated normal user:
+1*all unauthenticated user privilages
-*can comment on any article he wants
+2*can comment on any article he wants

-3- authenticated admin user:
+- authenticated admin user:
-*can write a new article, by pressing "write an article" button in navbar *can see all his own articles by pressing "your articles" button in navbar
+1*all unauthenticated and authenticated normal user 2*can write a new article, by pressing "write an article" button in navbar 3*can see all his own articles by pressing "your articles" button in navbar